lisa-lumos/Snowflake/11-security.md

 - Supported connectors and drivers.
 - Third-party clients that connect to Snowflake using a supported connector or driver.

-Snowflake recommends reusing existing sessions when possible and to close the connection to Snowflake when a session is no longer needed.
+Snowflake recommends reusing existing sessions when possible, and closing the connection to Snowflake when a session is no longer needed.

 In the GUI, Snowflake creates a new session every time a new worksheet is created, and the idle timeout for each worksheet is tracked separately.
 When a worksheet is closed, the user session for the worksheet ends.
 After the 4-hr time limit expires for any open worksheet, Snowflake logs the user out of the web interface.

 A session policy:
 - defines the idle session timeout period in minutes
-- can override the default idle timeout value of 4 hrs.
+- can override `the default idle timeout value of 4 hrs`.

 The session policy can be set for an account/user.
 If a user is associated with both an account and user-level session policy, the user-level session policy takes precedence.